amfairley/memorycards/README.md

 This code was put together with help from [stack overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/43409054) and [Bro Code](https://www.youtube.com/watch?v=FGAUekwri1Q) on YouTube.

 **EmailJS**
-Code lines 2-11 in [emailjs.js](/assets/scripts/emailjs.js) is taken from the [emailjs documentation](https://www.emailjs.com/docs/tutorial/creating-contact-form/) along with the emailjs SDK link and initialise emailjs scripts at the bottom of the HTML body element.
+Code lines in [emailjs.js](/assets/scripts/emailjs.js) are taken from the [emailjs documentation](https://www.emailjs.com/docs/tutorial/creating-contact-form/) along with the emailjs SDK link and initialise emailjs scripts at the bottom of the HTML body element.
+These sections in the html files have been obfuscated using [obfuscator.io](https://www.obfuscator.io/) for security reasons.

+**Google Analytics**
+The google analytics script is added below the head element on each html page, taken from the google analytics tagging instructions.

 ## Acknowledgements
 - My mentor [Julia Konovalova](https://github.com/IuliiaKonovalova) for their continued guidance and support with this project